 I think that the asymmetrical dynamic fit collar to give you support when you cut is a good idea.
 But honestly, it doesn’t feel that much different compared to the other dynamic fit collars and I still like it to be a little bit shorter.
 But the main issue is the pressure point you get from the heel stitching which so far has given me a few blisters.
 After all, it’s just a small nuisance to what I feel is a proper return to the Hypervenom name.
 It’s much better than the Hypervenom 2 and the 2.5.
 Despite some skepticism over the futuristic looks I’m convinced this is the best high-top Nike has made.

 - Follows your foot a lot more closely;

 - Probably the most complete outsole I’ve ever tried;

 - Strike zone equipped with multi-layered Poron® foam pods.

 - The dynamic fit collar doesn’t feel different;

 - High pressure on the heel stitching.

 This is a brand-new Nemesis and I think it’s amazing.
 The Nemeziz is the first low-cut laceless soccer shoe and it’s actually made out of tape.
 It’s made to give you the ultimate lockdown so you can change direction on the spot and make sure your opponent won’t ever see you again.

 The fit itself is the first WOW experience.
 It’s tight but not too tight.
 The rubber bands will stretch but only enough to make sure it’s not painful and that it still sits tight.
-Then Nemeziz will spend the rest of energy on locking your foot down like it’s being vacuum packed.
-It simply fits – it’s just slip it on and you’re good to go.
+Then Nemeziz will spend the rest of the energy on locking your foot down like it’s being vacuum-packed.
+It simply fits – it just slips it on and you’re good to go.
 Unless you have a wide foot.
-Nemeziz is slim, if your foot so wide, don’t bother.
+Nemeziz is slim, if your foot is so wide, don’t bother.